Last Updated: 23 September

 Usdaw has been working with employers to ensure that the health and wellbeing of all members is protected.
 A number of the companies with whom we have agreements have adjusted their policies and procedures and in several instances have gone above and beyond what is currently required of them by law.

 It is therefore very important that you inform your manager of your pregnancy as soon as possible.
-Ask your manager for guidance and details of their policy on pregnancy/vulnerable groups and coronavirus and follow their procedures.
+Ask your manager for guidance and details of their policy on pregnancy/vulnerable groups during coronavirus and follow their procedures.

 In the absence of written guidance or a specific policy on supporting pregnant women and other vulnerable workers, where your job puts you at an increased risk of exposure to coronavirus (for example if you are working in a customer facing role) during your pregnancy, then your employer must follow the steps listed below, including offering you a suitable alternative job.
 Where this is not possible you have the right to be suspended from work with pay.